-There are four muscles that make up the quadriceps, or thigh muscles – the rectus femoris, the vastus intermedius ( these are the center of the thigh), the vastus medialis ( inner thigh) and the vastus lateralis ( outer thigh).
-The quadriceps attach to the front of the tibia and originate at the top of the femur, with the exception of the rectus fermoris which crosses the hip joint and originates on the pelvis.
-The function of the quadriceps is to extend the knee, the rectus fermoris also acts as a hip flexor because it crosses the hip joint.
+There are four muscles that make up the quadriceps, or thigh muscles.
+These include the rectus femoris, the vastus intermedius ( these are the center of the thigh), the vastus medialis ( inner thigh) and the vastus lateralis ( outer thigh).
+The quadriceps attach to the front of the tibia and originate at the top of the femur.
+This is with the exception of the rectus femoris which crosses the hip joint and originates on the pelvis.
+The function of the quadriceps is to extend the knee.
+The rectus femoris also acts as a hip flexor because it crosses the hip joint.

-Outer thigh sweep refers to the vastus lateralis and is developed by keeping your feet close together, in fact they can be touching, on exercises like squats, hack squats and leg presses.
-Inner thighs are hit by keeping your feet turned out, you can do this on squats, leg presses and leg extensions.
-For lower thigh development, partial movements emphasizing the first 3/4's range of motion will hit this area.
-Of course for overall quad development squats and leg press are the main exercise.
+Outer thigh sweep refers to the vastus lateralis.
+You develop outer thigh sweep by keeping your feet close together.
+In fact, they can be touching on exercises like squats, hack squats and leg presses.
+Inner thighs are hit by keeping your feet turned out.
+You can do this on squats, leg presses and leg extensions.
+For lower thigh development, partial movements emphasizing the first 3/4’s range of motion hit this area.
+Of course for overall quad development squats and leg press are the main exercises.

-Squats can be tough and people will look for all kinds of reasons not to do them.
-Yet if you understand the correct performance of the exercise and are willing to work through a little bit of (good) pain, you will be rewarded with meaningful results in your desire for bigger legs.
+Squats can be tough.
+People will look for all kinds of reasons not to do them.
+You need to understand the correct performance of the exercise.
+You also need to be willing to work through a little bit of (good) pain.
+If you do, you will be rewarded with meaningful results in your desire for bigger legs.
 Real results require real effort but what a sense of accomplishment after a tough leg day!

-But there's a lot more legs to look at!
+But there’s a lot more legs to look at!
 We still have the hamstrings and the calves!
-These two may be among the forgotten muscles, you know, the ones regulated to a few sets at the end of your workout (forearms and rear delts are usually in this group also).
+These two may be among the forgotten muscles.
+You know, the ones regulated to a few sets at the end of your workout.
+Usually, forearms and rear delts are in this group also.

-The Hamstrings are actually comprised of three separate muscles: the Biceps Femoris, Semitendinosus and Semimembranosus.
-These muscles originate just underneath the Gluteus Maximus on the pelvic bone and attach on the tibia.
-The primary functions of the Hamstrings are knee flexion (bringing the heel back towards the butt) and hip extension (moving the leg to the rear).
+The Hamstrings are actually three separate muscles.
+These are the Biceps Femoris, Semitendinosus and Semimembranosus.
+These muscles originate just underneath the Gluteus Maximus on the pelvic bone.
+They attach to the tibia.
+The primary functions of the Hamstrings are knee flexion.
+This means bringing the heel back towards the butt.
+There’s also hip extension.
+This means moving the leg to the rear.

-One school of thought suggests that in movement, the hamstrings "primary" function is not knee flexion.
-In walking or running, for example, the primary function of the hamstring is to decelerate the lower leg in the saggital plane.
-The saggital plane is an imaginary anatomical plane that travels vertically from the top to the bottom of the body, dividing it into left and right portions.
+One school of thought suggests that in movement.
+The hamstrings “primary” function is not knee flexion.
+In walking or running, for example, the primary function of the hamstring is to decelerate the lower leg in the sagittal plane.
+The sagittal plane is an imaginary anatomical plane that travels vertically from the top to the bottom of the body.
+It divides it into left and right portions.
 Positionally, knee flexion in walking/running occurs as a result of hip flexion and plantar flexion, again positionally.
 When the body responds to gravity, hamstring function changes.
-I find this to be an interesting observation and included it in this article but remain unconvinced as to it's accuracy even though I understand the logic.
+I find this to be an interesting observation.
+I understand the logic.
+I included it in this article but remain unconvinced as to its accuracy.